 THE PASSAGE WATERWALK

-The Passage is both a pedestrian link between Downtown and Tennessee River and a tribute to the martyrs of the Trail of Tears (the Trail of Tears).
-The Trail of Tears is the name given to the forced exodus of Cherokee in 1838-1839 (but also from other Indian nations) from the eastern United States to a territory conceded west of Mississippi (present Oklahoma) by the U.S. government.
-During this terrible army-led ordeal, some 4 000 Cherokee (at least) died before reaching their new territory.
-Ross'Landing is on one of the crossing points of the Trail of Tears.
+The Passage is both a pedestrian link between Downtown and the Tennessee River and a tribute to the martyrs of the Trail of Tears.
+The Trail of Tears is the name given to the forced exodus of the Cherokees in 1838-1839 (as well as other Indian nations) from the eastern United States to a territory granted west of the Mississippi (present-day Oklahoma) by the American government.
+During this terrible ordeal led by the army, some 4,000 Cherokees (at least) died before reaching their new territory.
+Ross'Landing lies on one of the crossing points of the Trail of Tears.

-The staircase transformed into fountain, which can be borrowed naked, symbolizes the tears paid by Cherokee.
-On the walls, the seven ceramic discs represent the seven original clans of the Cherokee nation (Anigatogewi, Anigilahi, Anikawi, Anisahoni, Anitsiskwa, Aniwaya and Aniwodi).
-On the shore, a marker recalls this bloody episode in Indian history.
+The staircase has been transformed into a fountain, which you can walk down barefoot, symbolizing the tears shed by the Cherokees.
+On the walls, seven ceramic discs represent the seven original clans of the Cherokee nation (Anigatogewi, Anigilahi, Anikawi, Anisahoni, Anitsiskwa, Aniwaya and Aniwodi).
+A marker on the riverbank commemorates this bloody episode in Indian history.

 Did you know?
 This review was written by our professional authors.